MrJ-v2-718/AchilleanAutomata/SaraTheStardewSocialite2/README.md

 	On Linux and Windows:

-		Open Terminal and navigate to the directory with the BoulderFarm3.java or BoulderFarmLite3.java file.
+	Open Terminal and navigate to the directory with the SaraTheStardewSocialite.java file.
 	You can navigate directories with the cd command.

 	Type the following command: